I have shown a new Chinese etymology with five premises.

 c.
 Inductively proved if n + 1 (the next coming up case, not an arbitrary selected) is true.

 The difference between the deduction and the induction proofs are very clear.
-For induction, any one additional case after the accepted existential generalization will be sufficient as a proof.
+For induction, any additional case after the accepted existential generalization will be sufficient as a proof.
 For deduction, that additional case after the existential generalization must be randomly selected.
 Thus, the induction proof is a bit weaker than the deduction proof.

 With these understandings, I can now openly claim that this new etymology is inductively proved while waiting for the world to complete the deduction proof.